 Cancer creates a sense of separateness from the body, a loss of feeling whole.
 This is partly attributable to pain or the side-effects of treatment, but is also due to the overwhelming focus on the cancer process itself rather than the person.
 WellBeing Yoga Therapy for cancer and recovery is focused less on the physical body and more on restoring a relationship between the body and mind, increasing quality of life and providing a means of gentle, therapeutic self-care for those undergoing cancer treatment or in remission.

-Second Nature Yoga Therapy™ is a simple equation for those who would like to move a little more and either find themselves unmotivated, or are hesitant due to chronic pain, injury, or fatigue, as well as those who wish to regain or retain a means of self-care and perhaps gradually shift toward a less sedentary lifestyle.
+The Nature of Yoga Therapy™ is a simple equation for those who would like to move a little more and either find themselves unmotivated, or are hesitant due to chronic pain, injury, or fatigue, as well as those who wish to regain or retain a means of self-care and perhaps gradually shift toward a less sedentary lifestyle.
 Walking—because just about everyone can, to some degree.
 Yoga—because it offers a gentle, life-long means of self-care.
 Nature—because sunlight, trees, and natural beauty are good for the physical body and mind-body.

 Whether due to cancer, diabetes or injury, limb-loss is not only a physical happening: it may alter the emotional, mental, and for many, spiritual outlook on life and living.
 Yoga Therapy for Amputees approaches limb-loss with a 'person first' outlook, combining both practical guidance and yoga therapy for self-care.